cacheflowe/haxademic/guides/windows-setup-scripted.md

 * Remove login screen:
   * Windows button + "R" -> "netplwiz" + Run
     * Uncheck "Users must enter..." -> Apply -> Type password twice
+* (WIN + "Sign-in Options") "If you've been away, when should Windows require you to sign in again?" -> Never
+  * Dynamic Lock -> Off
 * Unpin apps from the Start menu
 - Add Windows Refender with Advanced Security rule
   - Ports (in & out): 80, 443, 3000-3100, 8000-8100
-* (WIN + "Sign-in Options") "If you've been away, when should Windows require you to sign in again?" -> Never
-  * Dynamic Lock -> Off
+* (WIN + "Powershell Developer Setings") Allow Powershell scripts to run without signing -> On
+* Remove widgets from taskbar.
+This [can not be done](https://kolbi.cz/blog/2024/04/03/userchoice-protection-driver-ucpd-sys/) with the script

+## Add firewall rules for apps

 ## Teamviewer settings

 * On remote machine
-  * Check "Start with Windows" under "Unattended Access"
-  * Go to "Extras -> Options"
+  * Open Settings
     * General
+      * Check: "Start TeamViewer with Windows"
       * Incoming LAN connections: "Accept"
-      * For Windows, make sure both Private & Public networks are checked in the firewall settings!
+        * If you're going to access via IP address from another local machine, make sure both Private & Public networks are checked in the firewall settings
           * Control Panel\System and Security\Windows Defender Firewall\Allowed apps
     * Security
       * Windows Logon: Set to "All Users"
     * Remote Control
-      * Optimize Speed
+      * Quality: Optimize Speed
-      * Uncheck "Remove Remote Wallpaper"
+      * Uncheck: "Remove Remote Wallpaper"
+      * Check: Show your partner's cursor
-      * Uncheck "Play Sounds and Music"
+      * Uncheck: "Play Sounds and Music"
     * Advanced
-      * Enter a personal password
       * Check: "Automatically Minimize local TeamViewer Panel"
+      * Check: "Full access control when a partner is connecting to the Windows Logon screen"
       * Check: "Ignore Alpha Blending"
-      * Check: "Full access control when a partner is connecting to the Windows Logon screen"
+      * Set a personal password
+      * Lock Remote Computer: "Never"

 ## Make sure your app is using the graphics card